olzhasimashev/ADS-2023-summer/README.md

 ## Appendix

-Test #3 for lab_1, Problem B. I think there is mistake
+Test #3 for lab_1, Problem B. I think there is a mistake

 Input: